airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 instruction paths.

-In this program, this will be accomplished by two different instructions, the conditional jumpconditional jump and the unconditional jumpunconditional jump.
+In this program, this will be accomplished by two different instructions, the conditional jump and the unconditional jump.
 The conditional jump changes paths based on the results of a previous comparison or calculation.
 The unconditional jump just goes directly to a different path no matter what.
 The unconditional jump may seem useless, but it is very necessary since all of the